Sunlitspace542/ultrastarfox/README.md

 # UltraStarFox

-Star Fox / Starwing source code, modified for ease-of-use and ROMHacking.
+Star Fox / Starwing source code, modified for ease-of-use and ROMhacking.

 Go [here](#building) to jump straight to the building instructions.